 - The University minimum academic standard for taught postgraduate courses is a lower second class honours degree (or equivalent).
 For research programmes it is an upper second class honours degree (or equivalent).
 Where course-specific entry requirements are higher than the University minimum standard, the course-specific requirement must be achieved.

 - Applicants who do not possess an academic qualification which meets or exceeds the standard required for their chosen course of study may, in some disciplines, still be considered for admission on the basis of substantial, relevant work experience or professional training.
 The admission of such candidates is subject to the approval of the Chair of the Board of Graduate Studies upon the recommendation of the appropriate Course Selector.

 - The University is committed to giving full and fair consideration to all academic qualification information presented by individual applicants.
 Admissions criteria are normally expressed in terms relating to the Higher Education system within the UK.
 The University publishes broad equivalency guidance for applicants with qualifications from outside of the UK on its International Office’s webpage, although candidates should note that the University will make an equivalency determination on a case-by-case basis only after an application has been received.

-- The University will normally require applicants to provide the contact details of two academic referees who will be invited to write in support of their application.
+- The University will normally require applicants to provide the contact details of one academic referee for postgraduate taught courses and two academic referees for postgraduate research courses, who will be invited to write in support of their application.
 Applicants returning to study after a break of five or more years may be able to provide a professional or employment reference in lieu of one or both academic reference.